-MRAC members start the War Emergency Radio Service in Milwaukee.
-Stations required a special license to operate on 2.1/2 meters with a maximum install associations. required a special license to operate on 2 1/2 meters with a maximum input power of 25 watts.
+- MRAC members start the War Emergency Radio Service in Milwaukee.
+Stations required a special license to operate on 2 1/2 meters with a maximum input power of 25 watts. - Jan.

-Jan.
 15-All amateurs go off the air.
-(The military has sole use of the amateur frequencies).

-February 5 - Signal Corps is looking for radio operators.

-March 15-Marine Corps offered a qualified radio man a rank of Staff Sergeant and \$72 per month to join up and help.

-April-Raytheon tube company is recruiting radio men for training on microwave radio defense systems.
-(Radar).

-Col. Doolittle's Raiders bomb Tokyo.

-Gasoline rationing goes into effect.

-U.S. wins at Midway.
+(The military has sole use of the amateur frequencies). - February 5 Signal Corps is looking for radio operators. - March 15-Marine Corps offered a qualified radio man a rank of Staff Sergeant and \$72 per month to join up and help. - April-Raytheon tube company is recruiting radio men for training on microwave radio defense systems.
+(Radar). - Col. Doolittle's Raiders bomb Tokyo. - Gasoline rationing goes into effect. - U.S. wins at Midway.

-1943 MRAC buys 5 Series F war bonds.

-Club meetings were held every Thursday at the Public Library.
-Many times only 6 or 8 attended, but it kept the club active.

-A new form of mold on cantaloupe is discovered that yields 10 times the amount of penicillin as previous sources.

-Roosevelt and Churchill decide that "Unconditional Surrender" will be demanded from all enemies.

-The IRS created the W-2 form for tax withholding.

-Incendiary bombing starts a new phenomenon, the "Intense Fire Storm" warfare is born.

-The 100th year anniversary of the first practical electric telegraph.
-A commemorative postage stamp was issued for the occasion.

-The 75th anniversary of the first transcontinental railroad line.

-The 125th anniversary of the first ship to cross the Atlantic under steam power.
-MRAC's Erwin Kreis, Tommy Gettleman and Charlie Meyer create and send out monthly news letters to our members in the service to let them know what is going on at home.

-Paperback books are introduced.

-Hitler starts using the Buzz Bomb (Over 9000 were used).

-The V-2 rocket began use.
+- MRAC buys 5 Series F war bonds. - Club meetings were held every Thursday at the Public Library.
+Many times only 6 or 8 attended, but it kept the club active. - MRAC's Erwin Kreis W9HRM, Tommy Gettelman W9IZO, and Charlie Meyer W9GVL create and send out monthly news letters to our members in the service to let them know what is going on at home. - A new form of mold on cantaloupe is discovered that yields 10 times the amount of penicillin as previous sources. - Roosevelt and Churchill decide that "Unconditional Surrender" will be demanded from all enemies. - The IRS created the W-2 form for tax withholding. - Incendiary bombing starts a new phenomenon, the "Intense Fire Storm" warfare is born. - The 100th year anniversary of the first practical electric telegraph.
+A commemorative postage stamp was issued for the occasion. - The 75th anniversary of the first transcontinental railroad line. - The 125th anniversary of the first ship to cross the Atlantic under steam power. - Paperback books are introduced. - Hitler starts using the Buzz Bomb (Over 9000 were used). - The V-2 rocket began use.
 The first V-2 went out of control and landed in Sweden.
-It's remains were quickly recovered and sent to the British.
+Its remains were quickly recovered and sent to the British.

-Japan starts using Kamikaze pilots.

-Hitler commits suicide.

-The atomic bomb is dropped on Japan, the war is over.

-MRAC members terminate their efforts with the War Emergency Radio Service and take their antennas down.

-Amateurs can go back on the air.

-Amateur license terms are extended from 3 to 5 years.

-The Federal Government drops control over the sale of radio tubes.

-The new FM broadcast system is relocated to 88 through 106 MC.
+- Japan starts using Kamikaze pilots. - Hitler commits suicide. - The atomic bomb is dropped on Japan, the war is over. - MRAC members terminate their efforts with the War Emergency Radio Service and take their antennas down. - Amateurs can go back on the air. - Amateur license terms are extended from 3 to 5 years. - The Federal Government drops control over the sale of radio tubes. - The new FM broadcast system is relocated to 88 through 106 MHz.

-1946 Calculation by computer begins.
-The ENIAC computer had over 18,000 tubes.
-The first bank drive up window is used.
+- Calculation by computer begins.
+The ENIAC computer had over 18,000 tubes. - The first bank drive up window is used.

-1947 MRAC applies for it's first club call.
+- MRAC applies for its first club call.
 W9HRM, from deceased member Erwin Kries.

-The first tubeless tires are introduced.
+- The first tubeless tires are introduced.

-Chuck Yeager breaks the sound barrier.
+- Chuck Yeager breaks the sound barrier.

-MRAC sponsors the ARRL National Convention at the Milwaukee Auditorium.
-MRAC gets it's first demonstration of SSB from W2KUJ of General Electric.
-Commander Fred Catel, W9DTK, a club member, arranges a tour of the USS Tautog submarine docked at the Broadway bridge downtown.
-Religion is abolished in public school classrooms.

-The first solar heating system is installed.

-The first 33 RPM records come out.

-The Berlin Airlift starts.
+- MRAC sponsors the ARRL National Convention at the Milwaukee Auditorium (September 4-6). - MRAC gets its first demonstration of SSB from W2KUJ of General Electric. - MRAC meets weekly (Thursdays) in the Conference Room of the Milwaukee Public Museum (except the months of June, July and August). - Commander Fred Catel, W9DTK, a club member, arranges a tour of the USS Tautog submarine docked at the Broadway bridge downtown. - Religion is abolished in public school classrooms. - The first solar heating system is installed. - The first 33 RPM records come out. - The Berlin Airlift starts.

-1949 U.S. born "Tokyo Rose" gets 10 year sentence for treason.
-The first woman's bikini is sold.
+- U.S. born "Tokyo Rose" gets 10 year sentence for treason. - The first woman's bikini is sold.

-1950 The Korean war starts.
-China sends 850,000 to help North Korea resist our "Police Action".
+The Korean war starts.
+China sends 850,000 to help North Korea resist our Police Action.